Lesson #02: Multi-signature Transactions

 }

-Add CardanoWallet component
+Add CardanoWallet Component

-We can add a wallet React component to the application.
-This component will allow us to connect to the wallet and interact with the Cardano blockchain.
+Add a wallet React component to connect to the wallet and interact with the blockchain.
+Open the src/pages/index.tsx file, delete the existing code, and replace it with:

 import { CardanoWallet, useWallet } from "@meshsdk/react";